sgalee2/preconditioning_gp_systems/README.md

  ### Preconditioners

  It is standard to use an incomplete Cholesky decomposition as an out of the box preconditioner for GPs.
-However, we explore the posibility of using well-studied GP approximations as system preconditioners for exact GP regression.
+However, we explore a family of preconditioners as alternative strategies in improving iGP inference.
+We also explore the possibility of using probabilistic preconditioners such as a Monte Carlo approximation for Conjugate Gradients.

+ ### iGP Settings

+ We vary the parameters of Conjugate Gradients to explore its validity as an inference tool.
+These settings include but are not limited to CG exit tolerance, CG iterations, preconditioner size/rank, learning rate.

  # Contact
  I can be found via email at sgalee2@liverpool.ac.uk